rinalds98/Savory-Junction/README.md

 ## **Further Development**
 - Dietary information implementation into the reservation.
 - Shows available dates and not just a date to choose.
+- Users being able to update and delete their reviews.
+- Users being able to delete their accounts.
+- Users would be able to select how many guests they want to bring and in turn get a table that can seat all the guests.

  ## **Reasons they are not currently not implemented**